 Aside from its use as an anti-aging tool, Botox has gotten attention for many other applications.
 Time Magazine covers this in detail in their story, Botox: The Drug That’s Treating Everything.
 While it obviously cannot treat everything, it has been shown beneficial for relieving chronic migraines, depression and anxiety, eye twitching, jaw grinding, and more.

 In our upcoming blog series, we will answer the most asked questions about Botox.
-We will cover things like who is a good candidate, how much Botox costs, the safety of this treatment option, and more.
+We will cover things like who is a good candidate, how much Botox costs, what to do after botox, the safety of this treatment option, and more.

 Be sure to follow us so you don’t miss any of the excellent information to come!